pessoa-poli/containerizing_servers/README.md

 Create a user defined network:
 $docker network create my-user-defined-network-name

-Launch 2 instance of the server
+Launch 2 instances of the server:
 1. An instance only accessible via the container network just created: docker run --network my-user-defined-network-name image/name